MzeroMiko/VMamba/README.md

 # VMamba: Visual State Space Models

-This repo is the official implementation of ["VMamba: Visual State Space Models"](https://arxiv.org/abs/2401.10166) as well as the follow-ups.
+This repo is the official implementation of [VMamba: Visual State Space Models](https://arxiv.org/abs/2401.10166) as well as the follow-ups.
 It currently includes code and models for the following tasks:

 > **Image Classification**